-The above diagram shows the typical 9-camera installation for the SPX9m.
+The above diagram shows the typical 9-camera installation for the DPX9m.
 Up to nine cameras can be connected to the multiplexer using the back panel connectors.

-Note: The VCR and monitor connections must be as shown above for proper operation.
+Note that the VCR and monitor connections must be as shown above for proper operation.